ankitnewjobs/Terraform/Day:- 58 Terraform-Cloud-and-Sentinel-Policies/Git-Repo-Files-Sentinel/common-functions/tfconfig-functions/docs/find_descendant_modules.md

 * This is how deep module trees are fully traversed

-> It does not use config. before calling itself since that is not necessary when calling a function from inside the module that contains it.
+> It does not use config. before calling itself, since that is not necessary when calling a function from inside the module that contains it.

 Meaning:

-  * Functions are in local scope
+  * Functions are in the local scope
   * You only use config. when calling from outside
   * This avoids circular imports and is standard Sentinel behavior